ktp1451/The_Blank_Patch/README.md

-# Project 2 Aura Shop
+# The Blank Patch - Aura Shop

 # Description
 This is an e-commerse application where we sell auras.
 People are able to buy auras in case they want to give off a different aura.